This is the Swiss army knife of sound engineering and music production courses.

 Recognising and developing how you speak to the world is an integral part of the creative music industry.
 Develop and refine your own artistic identity in a way which enhances your musical values, your visual aesthetic and your public persona.
 Transform your ability to connect with a wider audience.

-Your initial progression choice will be whether to make your first foray into the music industry or to continue your self development directly onto the 2nd year of our BA Hons in Creative Audio Production & Sound Engineering
+Your initial progression choice will be whether to make your first foray into the music industry or to continue your self development and opt for completing our Creative Audio Production & Sound Engineering BA Hons degree.

 The employment model in the music industry has transformed over the last 25 years.
 Roles with permanent contracts do still exist but it is much more likely that you will work either as a freelancer or as part of a small startup on your way to professional creative autonomy.